Streamlining the EHR Provider Directory: A Data Analyst's Journey

 Stage 1: Data Ingestion and Formatting

-The initial step involves bringing data in from various sources—sometimes 30 to 40 files a month—and formatting it to be compatible with a system's importer, such as Epic's.
+The initial step involves bringing data in from various sources—sometimes dozens of files a month—and formatting it for a system's importer, such as Epic's.
 External data sources often don't match the required format, so analysts must manually adjust each file to fit a specific CSV template.
 This can also involve translating external specialty codes into the system's unique code system.
 It's like mapping chess pieces to a deck of playing cards, and the chess pieces keep changing.

 Once the files are ready, the system runs a "Compare Process," which starts with an error check.
 The system is designed to be very precise, and a single formatting error, like a missing digit in a zip code, can cause an entire file to be rejected.
 This requires analysts to manually correct each error before the file can be successfully imported.
 At this point, you'll probably find yourself questioning if you're a data analyst or a digital detective.